Shape polarization and coexistence of high-$K$ three-quasiparticle states in odd-mass $N=106$ isotones: Summary

 The investigation focuses on 3-qp states formed by coupling a single proton to the systematic two-quasineutron $K^{\pi}=8^{-}$ isomeric configuration known in the even-even $N=106$ cores.
 The calculations demonstrate excellent agreement with the experimental data for the well-established isomers in lighter isotones ($Z=69-75$), validating the theoretical approach.
 As the proton number increases towards the $Z=82$ shell closure, the ground states become progressively softer and less deformed, while the high-$K$ 3-qp states exhibit significant shape polarization, maintaining well-defined prolate deformations.
 This leads to a substantial shape difference between the isomers and the ground states in nuclei like $^{185}$Au and $^{187}$Tl.

 Furthermore, we analyze in detail the intrinsic shapes of 3-qp states in $^{187}$Tl.
-The CCPES calculations identify a multitude of low-lying high-$K$ configurations with distinctly different shapes (including \textit{prolate}, \textit{oblate}, and \textit{triaxial}) coexisting within a narrow energy range.
+The configuration-constrained PES calculations identify a multitude of low-lying high-$K$ configurations with distinctly different shapes (including \textit{prolate}, \textit{oblate}, and \textit{triaxial}) coexisting within a narrow energy range.
 Two specific long-lived isomers observed in $^{187}$Tl are assigned to configurations with different shapes: the $T_{1/2}=0.69 \mu$s isomer is associated with a prolate-deformed $K^{\pi}=27/2^+$ state, while the $T_{1/2}=1.1 \mu$s isomer is proposed to be an oblate-deformed $K^{\pi}=29/2^+$ state characterized by a high $K$ value, an axial shape, and a low excitation energy of 1839 keV, which favors a long lifetime.
 The study also predicts a very low-lying $K^{\pi}=25/2^{-}$ 3-qp state in $^{187}$Tl, which could act as a ``spin trap'' and presents a challenge for future experimental detection.

-In conclusion, this research provides a consistent and systematic description of high-$K$ isomers in the $N=106$ chain, highlighting the crucial role of unpaired nucleons in driving shape polarization and revealing a complex landscape of shape coexistence in neutron-deficient odd-mass nuclei near shell closures.
-The predictions offered herein serve as a strong motivation and guide for future spectroscopic studies.
+In summary, this work presents a systematic description of high-$K$ isomers in the $N=106$ isotonic chain.
+The calculated excitation energies and deformations are in reasonable agreement with available experimental data, highlighting the crucial role of unpaired nucleons in driving shape polarization and revealing the possible coexistence of distinct shapes in neutron-deficient odd-mass nuclei near the $Z=82$ shell closure.
+We hope that the present results can provide useful guidance for future spectroscopic investigations in this mass region.